mets/METS-board/web documents/metsoverview.md

     of a METS document and the only required section.
 It outlines a hierarchical structure for the digital object, and links the elements of that structure to content files and metadata that pertain to each element.
 Multiple structural maps are allowed.

-6.  [**Structural Links**](#structlink) - The Structural Links section
-    of METS allows METS creators to record the existence of hyperlinks between nodes in the hierarchy outlined in the Structural Map.
-This is of particular value in using METS to archive websites.

-7.  [**Behavior**](#behavior) - A behavior section can be used to associate executable behaviors with content in the METS object.
-Each behavior within a behavior section has an interface definition element that represents an abstract definition of the set of behaviors represented by a particular behavior section.
-Each behavior also has a mechanism element which identifies a module of executable code that implements and runs the behaviors defined abstractly by the interface definition.

 A more detailed explanation of each section and their inter-relations follows.